 * Paper and Cardboard – Paper cups, fine print, paper, flyers, newspaper, books, egg cartons, magazines, envelopes, boxboard, brochures and polycoat containers (i.e. gable tops, Tetra Pak, frozen juice containers, milk and juice cartons)

 * Glass – Clear and coloured food and beverage bottles, jars & containers

 * Plastics (#1 – #7) – Bottles, jugs, tubs. lids and rigid packaging and containers from food, beverage and household products (i.e. shampoo, ice cream, yoguart, clearshells)

 HAZARDOUS WASTE DEPOT

-The Household Hazardous Waste (HHW) facility at 128 Patterson Crescent is open on Saturday’s from 8:00 a.m. to 12 noon starting the end of May until the start September.
+The Household Hazardous Waste (HHW) facility at 128 Patterson Crescent is open on Saturday’s from 8:00 a.m. to 12 noon starting May 21st, 2022 until the start September.
 Residents will be required to wear a mask while onsite.
 If you are displaying any symptoms of COVID-19, we request that you refrain from using the HHW.
 Be prepared to show identification.

 There are a few new requirements when using the depot. so you are aware of these requirements before travelling some distance to our facility: